smartdevicelink/sdl_evolution/proposals/nnnn-app-services.md

 ## Potential downsides

-- The size of this is change is very large, and will have a wide spread effect on different aspects of all the code.
+- The size of this change is very large, and will have a widespread effect on different aspects of all the code.
 This will be a complex change that will require a lot of testing.
 - RemoteControl functionality already has a subset of this feature included in the Radio module.
 This will cause some clashing between the two paradigms.